serlo/serlo.org-legal/en/privacy/current.md

 #### Google Cloud

 This website uses Google Cloud Plattform, a cloud computing service der Google Inc. („Google”), to store data which you enter during the donation process in our donation form.
 The data collected including your name, your email address as well as the amount and cycle of your donation will be transferred to US based Google servers and saved there.
 Google does not use or process this data in any way.
 This occurs based on your consent in accordance with Art.
 6 Abs.
 1 lit. a GDPR.
 You can retract your consent at any time by retracting your donation.
 The legitimacy and lawfulness of the processing of your data up to the point of retraction of consent will not be affected by this in any way.
+Google Cloud and other products of Google LLC are certified under the Data Privacy Framework, which ensures an adequate level of data protection in accordance with GDPR requirements.

 You can preview Google’s Privacy Statement [here](https://policies.google.com/privacy?hl=en).